Tomster-1/Polynomial-Class-Numerical-Methods/README.md

-This repository contains a full Python solution for ENG1002 Term 2 coursework, implementing a custom Polynomial class from first principles.
+This repository contains a full Python solution, implementing a custom Polynomial class from first principles.
 The project covers object-oriented programming, numerical methods, and scientific computing using NumPy, SciPy, and Matplotlib.

 Key features include: